isolver/ioHub/docs/index.rst

 ioHub Event Monitoring Framework
 ================================

 ioHub is a Python package providing a cross-platform computer device event monitoring and storage framework. ioHub is free to use and is GLP version 3 licensed.

 ioHub is not a complete experiment design and runtime API.
 It's main focus is on device event monitoring, real-time reporting, and persistant storage of input device events on a system wide basis.
 When ioHub is used for experiment device monitoring during a psychopolgy or neuroscience type study, ioHub is designed to be used with the most excellent `PsychoPy <http://www.psychopy.org>`_.

-.. note:: In the near future ioHub will be merging with PsychoPy, so it can be used out of the box with a PsychoPy installation, even if the desire is to use the ioHub event reporting features in a 'headless' mode that does not create any windows or graphics.
+.. note:: In the near future ioHub will be merging with PsychoPy, so it can be
+    used out of the box with a PsychoPy installation.
+    This will mean many **positive changes** over the short term as the psychopy.iohub project is put in place.
+We will keep this page updated with the latest news and status on this exciting development.

 OS and Device Support
 =====================